mrandri19/mrandri19.github.io/_posts/2022-01-24-predictive-sampling-and-graph-traversals.md

 ### Sampling from the posterior

-Luckily, posterior sampling is not too different.
-Again, we traverse the DAG in post-order, starting at the root, accumulating variables inside `variables`.
+For posterior sampling we repeat the same procedure: traverse the DAG in post-order, starting at the root, accumulating variables inside `variables`.
 The only difference being `latent_values`, which has the same role as it had in `evaluate_log_density`: being a dictionary from latent variable names to their numeric values.